jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

     - **branch coverage**: has every IF statement been executed under all IF and ELSE conditions?
     - **condition coverage**: has every logical test in the code been executed under all sets of inputs?
     - **functional coverage**: has every function in the code been called and returned results?
-    - **loop coverage**: has every loop in the code been executed under conditions that cause code execution multiple times, only once, and not at all?
+    - **loop coverage**: has every loop in the code been executed under conditions that cause code execution multiple times, only once, or not at all?
     - **statement coverage**: has every line of code been executed during the test?
   - **Test coverage report**: measures how many of the test cases have been completed; is used to provide test metrics when using test cases